Porto, Fátima & Lisbon: Culture & Faith Road Trip

 .jpg)

 Welcome to Lisbon!
-After your smooth journey south from Porto, you’ll arrive in the capital, a city of golden light, riverside views, and timeless charm.
+After your scenic drive south from the coast, you’ll arrive in the capital — a city of golden light, riverside views, and timeless charm.

 Suggestion for the day: Stroll Around Downtown Lisbon